yannelli/LarAgent/README.md

 _Pay attention to "required", "additionalProperties", and "strict" properties - it is recommended by OpenAI to set them when defining the schema to get the exact structure you need_

-The schema follows the JSON Schema specification and supports all its features including:
+The schema follows the JSON Schema specification and supports all its features, including:
 - Basic types (string, number, boolean, array, object)
 - Required properties
 - Nested objects and arrays